seewhydee/ntuphys_nb/README.md

 The course notes are maintained in two different formats:

-* LaTeX notes (compiled to PDF), located in [latex/gradqm](latex/gradqm).
+* [LaTeX](https://www.latex-project.org/) notes, located in [latex/gradqm](latex/gradqm).
+The compiled PDFs can be found on my homepage [physics courses](http://www1.spms.ntu.edu.sg/~ydchong/teaching.html).
 * [Jupyter](https://jupyter.org/) notebooks, located in [jupyter/gradqm](jupyter/gradqm).

-The two formats have basically the same contents, but the Jupyter notebooks contain interactive plots that help illustrate various mathematical concepts.
+The two formats have similar contents, but the Jupyter notebooks contain interactive plots that help illustrate various mathematical concepts.

 ## Graduate Quantum Mechanics (PH4401/PAP777)

-This course covers advanced concepts in quantum mechanics, with a focus on multi-particle systems.
-It is meant for year-4 undergraduates or year-1 graduate students who have taken introductory courses in quantum mechanics.
+This course covers advanced concepts in quantum mechanics, with a focus on foundational topics required for quantum field theory.
+It is meant for year-4 undergraduates or year-1 graduate students who have already taken introductory courses in quantum mechanics.
 Topics covered include:

 * Scattering theory
 * Quantum entanglement